-Matt Sullenbrand, Assistant to the Executive Director, ACCPAS and CAAA and to Willa Shaffer, Projects Associate, ACCPAS and CAAA, who prepared the text for publication.
+Matt Sullenbrand, Assistant to the Executive Director, ACCPAS and CAAA

 This page is intentionally blank.

 Purposes of the Guide

 The Arts Schools Network and the Accrediting Commission for Community and Precollegiate Arts Schools (ACCPAS) have jointly developed this Guide as a way to assist arts school personnel with important responsibilities for planning, evaluating, and implementing effective organizational development.
 The Guide is an assessment tool that uses questions based on ACCPAS accreditation standards.
 Organizations that may not want to take the assessment process all the way to accreditation should find the tool extremely useful for their own internal review.